dowosage/tableau/README.md

-This is a respository of Tableau workbooks that are in progress or that I didn't yet want to discard.
+Respository of Tableau workbooks that are wip, or that I didn't want to lose yet.